 The best way to avoid making mistakes is to speak with a Philadelphia car accident lawyer as soon as possible.
 An experienced Philadelphia attorney will ensure that you are treated fairly by the insurance companies during your car accident claim.

 At Meirowitz & Wasserberg, we provide free consultations and fast case evaluations for all car accident injury cases.
-We will determine the responsible parties and communicate with the insurance companies in a way that won’t harm your personal injury claim.
+We will determine the responsible parties and communicate with the insurance companies to avoid harming your personal injury claim.

 The longer you wait to contact our law firm, the greater your risk of not receiving fair and proper compensation.